gardener/gardener/docs/extensions/controllerregistration.md

 Gardenlet caches the downloaded chart in memory.
 It is recommended to always specify a digest, because if it is not specified, gardenlet needs to fetch the manifest in every reconciliation to compare the digest with the local cache.

-No matter, where the chart originates from, gardenlet deploys it with the provided static configuration (`.helm.values`).
+No matter where the chart originates from, gardenlet deploys it with the provided static configuration (`.helm.values`).
 The chart and the values can be updated at any time - Gardener will recognize it and re-trigger the deployment process.
 In order to allow extensions to get information about the garden and the seed cluster, gardenlet mixes in certain properties into the values (root level) of every deployed Helm chart: